- Set up Siri

 How to get driving, walking, and transit directions with Siri

 Siri is a great utility to help you find your way home, help you around the big city, and figure out which route you should take to avoid traffic.
-No matter where you're traveling to, Siri can worth together with the built-in Maps app to help you get where you need to go.
-If you need walking directions, Siri can even recognize third-party apps, such as Google Maps, that you have installed and launch them for you.
+No matter where you're traveling to, Siri works with Apple Maps to help you get where you need to go.
+Siri can even recognize third-party apps, such as Google Maps, that you have installed and launch them for you.

 How to check stocks and exchanges using Siri

-Siri can't be your financial advisor or broker -- yet! -- but Siri can look up stock prices and exchange positions for you.
+Siri can't be your financial advisor or broker — at least, not yet! — but Siri can look up stock prices and exchange positions for you.
 Whether you want to find out what's happening with APPL or GOOG, or if the DOW or NASDAQ is up or down, Siri's got you covered.
 (Just not your positions.
-Sorry.)
+Sorry).

 How to view, create, and update notes using Siri

 Being a virtual personal assistant, you'd obviously expect that Siri can dictate notes.
 In fact, Siri can not only take a note but update them as well.
 If you need something that's more permanent than a reminder, something more like an idea you don't want to forget, or a draft you want to get down while you're driving, Siri and the Notes app are the perfect combination.

 How to check the weather and get forecasts using Siri

 Siri not only makes for a great digital assistant but a great weather forecaster as well.
 With Siri checking the weather, you can make sure you're never caught without your umbrella, raincoat, snow shovel, or suntan lotion again.